CLICK HERE for directions to Donida Farm

 Auburn, WA 98092-9431

-Does Donida Farm allow dogs on the show grounds?
+Does Donida allow dogs on the show grounds?

 Yes.
-Donida Farm allows overnight camping in specified areas for $20 per night.
+Dry camping at Donida is $25 per night.
+There are no hookups available but there are bathroom and shower facilities at the camping area.
 Camping fees must be paid in advance at the show office and you must display a pass on your camper, trailer or tent.
-There are no electrical or sewer hook ups; however, there are restrooms and showers available.

 Back to Top